 Initially launched as a bi-annual publication on December 4, 2002, MAST joined the SpringerOpen catalogue in 2012.
-All of the papers published by MAST are therefore open access and freely available.
-To stay up to date with the latest MAST news and publications, register with SpringerOpen and subscribe to MAST article alerts here.
+For an overview of MAST’s papers published prior to MAST’s affiliation with Springer (<2012), click here.

 Subscribe to MAST Article alerts here

 Our editorial team invites proposals to guest edit Thematic Collections for the journal.
 Thematic collections bring together a series of papers to advance the state-of-the art of a chosen theme within the field of Maritime Studies.
 Such Collections are essentially digitalized Special Issues, releasing and publishing papers on a rolling basis.
 We appreciate proposals that express originality, experimentation and relevance for emerging debates.
 We are open to creative applications engaging with contested and complex maritime developments.
 Click here for viewing the range of current Thematic Collections.